 Scary Fairy IS BACK – a Spooktacular experience in the great outdoors!

-Live actors bring the creepy torchlit trail to life.
-Watch out for the hidden troll under the bridge as you enter the spooky woodland walk.
+Live actors bring the creepy torchlit trail to life as you enter the spooky woodland walk.
 Use your torches to guide you from start to finish without getting lost.

 Along the way, you will need to follow the clues, answer a question and finally decipher the hidden message.